 In this article, I will look at what programme is, and how you can use, test, and have fun with it in design.
 I will also explain some basic ways of thinking about programme on your project, and different techniques architects often use to explore and explain programme.

-In this post I'm going to cover the age old question that prospective architecture students, parents, and friends-of-architecture-students want to know: What is a 'crit', exactly?!
+In this post I'm going to cover the age old question that prospective architecture students, parents, and friends-of-architecture-students want to know: What is a 'crit', or a 'jury' at architecture school, and how do they work?

 Before I began studying architecture, the word circulation meant very little to me, other than bringing to mind science classes spent learning about the movement of blood around the human body.